CodingItWrong/outsidein.dev/docs/react/5-writing-data.md

 We visit the home page, and this time we do some interaction with the page:

-- We find an element containing the text "New Restaurant" and click it
-- We find an element with a placeholder of "Name" (so, presumably a text input), and we type a restaurant name into it.
+- We find an element with a placeholder of "Add Restaurant" (so, presumably a text input), and we type a restaurant name into it.
-- We find an element "Save Restaurant" and click it.
+- We find an element "Add" and click it.

 Next, we call `cy.wait()`.
 This waits for an HTTP request to be sent.
 We pass the name of the request we want to wait for, prepending an `@` to it.
 Specifically, we wait for our `addRestaurant` request to complete.
 Then we check that the restaurant name is correctly sent in the body of the request.
 It's not enough to stub out the request: we need to confirm our app is sending the *right* data to the server too.